Developer-Alexander/LargeCollections/README.md

 SpatialDiskCache<long, TValue> is a DiskCache<long, TValue> that allows to create a spatial index for the contained elements that can be used for spatial queries.

-Since many .NET API are designed to work with Streams the LargeMemoryStream implements a Stream based on a LargeArray<byte>.
+Since many .NET API are designed to work with Streams the LargeWritableMemoryStream implements a thin Stream API wrapper around a LargeList<byte>.
-It extends on demand when writing to it.
-Additionally it supports reading and writing operations at the same time.
+On the other side LargeReadableMemoryStream implements a thin readonly Stream API wrapper around a IReadOnlyLargeArray<byte>.

 # License